There has been one thing here that we have purposely not focused on until now. Pest control.

 Everything from aphids to thrips and the dreaded Japanese cucumber beetle will want to make a lunch out of your precious flowers.
 There are numerous chemicals both organic and non-organic that can be used to control these types of problems.
 You will need to decide what is best for you.

-We used all organics in 2019 and we are very happy with the results.
+We use organics and have been very happy with the results.
 A new product we tried is one called Peppermint Fury.
 It’s for the control of soft bodied insects (thrips, aphids, spider mites) and powdery mildew.
 It seemed to work well for us but again, what works for us may not work for you.

 There are some funguses that may require an anti-disease and fungal spray.
 Here on our farm, we make a conscious decision to go as natural as possible.